 Climate risk assessments are only a starting point: beyond today's baseline, investors need to know plans for what climate change might bring in terms of lost revenues, lower profits, higher capex and more.
 For this, we all use a range of climate scenarios.
-Independently of the preference taken for one scenario or another, the starting point or baseline from which the scenario is to be applied to estimate either transition risk (usually proxied by a rapid change in carbon taxes) or physical risk (the asset-level and economy-wide damage caused by extreme weather events) is an all-important data point.
+Independently of the preference taken for one scenario of another, the starting point or baseline from which the scenario is to be applied to estimate either transition risk (usually proxied by a rapid change in carbon taxes) or physical risk (the asset-level and economy-wide damage caused by extreme weather events) is an all-important datapoint.
 This is probably why getting your TCFD comps right matters the most today.
-Not so much that they have to be 'right' for the sake of reporting the correct number, but they are also the main input in your future climate risk assessment and will determine the quality of the risk sense to adopt similar approaches for climate risks, but we need to make sure to use the best data, large and granular data sets, and robust models.
+Not so much that they have to be 'right' for the sake of reporting the correct number, but they are also the main input in your future climate risk assessment and will determine the quality of the risk estimates.
+Just like we have used comps for financial analysis for decades, it makes sense to adopt similar approaches for climate risks, but we need to make sure to be using the best data, large and granular datasets, and robust models.
 Do not hesitate to ask your consultant to demonstrate that their model is robust!